AnyChart/docs.anychart.com/Working_with_Data/Data_Manipulation.md

   chart.removeSeriesAt(2);
 ```

 Along with removing series one by one you can remove all series of the chart using one single method.
-Call **.removeAllSeries()** method to remove every series of the current chart.
+Call {api:anychart.charts.Cartesian#removeAllSeries}**.removeAllSeries()**{api} method to remove every series of the current chart.
 Note, that series removal doesn't effect your data in any way.

 Click on a labels in the sample below to add/remove series on the chart's plot.

 {sample}CRUD\_10{sample}

 As a conclusion of this section here is a bit sophisticated sample with advanced opportunities of series manipulation.

 {sample}CRUD\_08{sample}